 Pennsylvania Shakespeare Festival

-Ashani is currently working as the Assistant Stage Manager for Pennsylvania Shakespeare Festival's production of A Midsummer Night's Dream.
-The production runs from July 7-August on PSF's newest Air Product Open Air Theatre on the DeSales University campus.
-This contract also blessed Ashani with her entrance into the Equity Membership Candidate Program under the Actors Equity Association!
+During the summer of 2021, Ashani worked as the Assistant Stage Manager for Pennsylvania Shakespeare Festival's production of A Midsummer Night's Dream.
+The production ran from July 7-August 1 on PSF's newest Air Product Open Air Theatre on the DeSales University campus.
+This contract also gave Ashani her entrance into the Equity Membership Candidate Program under the Actors Equity Association!

 2021 Charlie Blackwell scholarship